kennywall/import-test/_posts/2010-08-01-application-programming-interface-ecosystem.md

-This list represents most of the tools provided to partners, developers and API consumers through existing top APIs.It is interesting to see how different players approach this area of their business.Some its their only business.</p>
+This list represents most of the tools provided to partners, developers and API consumers through existing top APIs.
+It is interesting to see how different players approach this area of their business.
+Some its their only business.
+I can't rave enough about how Salesforce delivers their API.
+They are definitely the industry standard for delivering a highly sophisticated API Ecosystem with their Software as a Service (SaaS).</p>
 <center><p><a href="http://apievangelist.com/2010/08/01/application-programming-interface-ecosystem/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>